Gangland Britain PDF Download

 Download Gangs Book in PDF, ePub and Kindle

-Organised crime is now the country's third biggest industry.
+From the bestselling author of GANGLAND BRITAIN and REEFER MEN.
+Organised crime is one of Britain's biggest industries.
 The number of gangland murders, shootings and kidnappings, along with the levels of drug trafficking, people smuggling and money laundering, have all experienced phenomenal growth.
-Multi million pound drug deals and vicious turf wars have spread out from the inner cities and now affect even the most rural communities.
+Multi-million pound drug deals and vicious turf wars have spread out from the inner cities and now affect even the most rural communities.
 The day-to-day impact of organised crime on our lives has never been greater.
-In GANGS, award-winning author Tony Thompson takes us on a gripping journey into the underworld.
-From Triad human traffickers in Dover and ecstasy factor owners in Liverpool, to Albanian vice barons in London and gun-toting teenage crack dealers in Birmingham, GANGS reveals the inside story of contemporary organised crime.
+In GANGS, award-winning author Tony Thompson takes us on a gripping journey into the criminal underworld.
+From Triad human traffickers in Dover and ecstasy factory owners in Liverpool, to Albanian vice barons in London and gun-toting teenage crack dealers in Birmingham, GANGS reveals the inside story of contemporary organised crime.

 Gang Land